GoNeuralAI/neural-subnet/README.md

 ## Introduction

-NeuralAI is a cutting-edge subnet dedicated to the generation of 3D models using advanced neural network techniques.
-Our goal is to empower developers and artists with tools that simplify the creation of high-quality 3D assets for various applications, including gaming, virtual reality, and simulations.
+NeuralAI is a Bittensor subnet dedicated to the generation of 3D models using advanced neural network techniques.
+Our goal is to allow developers and artists access to tools that simplify the creation of high-quality 3D assets for various applications, including gaming, virtual reality, and simulations.

 ## Key Features